shuLhan/karajo/README.md

 **Response**

-On success it will return the Job schema with field `IsPausing` set to `true`.
+On success it will return the Job schema with field `Status` set to `paused`.

 On fail it will return